-On April 17, 2023, Harvard Pilgrim discovered it was the victim of a cybersecurity ransomware incident that impacted systems used to service members, accounts, brokers and providers.
+Harvard Pilgrim and UnitedHealthcare ("UHC") participate in an alliance relationship in support of joint product offerings.
+We provide services to support the administration of these products, including eligibility verification and claims pricing for Harvard Pilgrim contracted providers.
+On April 17, 2023, Harvard Pilgrim discovered it was the victim of a cybersecurity ransomware incident that impacted systems used to service clients, including UHC.
 After detecting the unauthorized party, we proactively took our systems offline to contain the threat.
 We notified law enforcement and regulators and are working with third-party cybersecurity experts to conduct a thorough investigation into this incident and remediate the situation.

 We take the privacy and security of the data entrusted to us seriously.
-We are continuing our active investigation and conducting extensive system reviews and analysis before we can resume our normal business operations.
-Unfortunately, the investigation identified signs that data was copied and taken from our Harvard Pilgrim systems from March 28, 2023, to April 17, 2023.
-We determined that the files at issue may contain your personal information and/or protected health information.
+We are continuing our active investigation and conducting extensive system reviews and analysis as we resume our normal business operations.
+Unfortunately, the investigation identified signs that data was copied and taken from Harvard Pilgrim systems from March 28, 2023, to April 17, 2023.
+On June 21, 2023, we determined that the files at issue may contain your personal information and/or protected health information through our relationship with UHC.